theobelo25/SQL-Data-Warehouse/README.md

-│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │   ├── eda/                            # Scripts for EDA analysis
+│   ├── analytics/                      # Scripts for more advanced data analytics │
 ├── tests/                              # Test scripts and quality files │